 - develop skills

 - gain underpinning knowledge and understanding

-- demonstrate competence in the workplace

 - provide progression to higher education

 - improve employability

-- continue professional development.

 1.2 Qualification size

 The size of the qualification is described in terms of Guided Learning Hours (GLH) and Total Qualification Time (TQT).

 GLH indicates the approximate time (in hours) that the candidate will be supervised during any teaching, learning or assessment activities.
 We have worked with people who are experienced in delivering these qualifications to determine what content needs to be taught and how long it will take to deliver.